Signature scents, music, mannequins wearing the latest styles…

 Did you know 40% of online shoppers would share an image of their purchase on social media if it came in branded packaging?
 The unboxing experience is often the first real-life interaction customers have with your brand.

 An unboxing experience can help you stand out from your competitors.
-Getting creative with packaging is a great way to delight customers and enhance the fulfillment experience.
+Getting creative with packaging is a great way to delight customers and enhance the fulfilment experience.
 Not only will customers be excited to shop from you again, but they are also more likely to share their experience with their friends.

 Online brands that invest in a solid returns process see a 12% increase in customer satisfaction.
 Returns happen all the time (for numerous reasons), especially around the holiday shopping season.
 But returns don’t necessarily mean a lost sale.
 In fact, returns are an opportunity to further enhance the customer experience.

-For instance, if you have a customer seeking a different size after ordering a dress that was too small, you can enable an easy exchange for both your customer and fulfillment operation by processing the return and shipping the right size within days.
+For instance, if you have a customer seeking a different size after ordering a dress that was too small, you can enable an easy exchange for both your customer and fulfilment operation by processing the return and shipping the right size within days.

 A returns management process can be improved by training your ecommerce customer service team to connect with your customers, get feedback, and process returns and exchanges quickly.
 Feedback is important here as you can gather insights as to what’s driving the most returns.

 “For reverse logistics, we have also been leveraging ShipBob’s Returns API to automate and streamline our routine RMA processes.
 Having ShipBob handle our returns has been a huge help in reducing our daily workload, and the ability to drive this process via API is wonderful.”